 Horse Racing Grades and Classes

 Horse racing has a number of confusing classifications known as grades classes, but what is a grade in horse racing and what do they mean.
 You will encounter both grades and classes with various numbers, grade 3 or class 7 for example.
-Grades and classes simply represent the prestige of the race, higher classes have top quality horses racing and also have the highest prize money and coverage.
-For detailed information see our betting guide section.
+Grades and classes simply represent the prestige of the race; higher classes have top quality horses racing and also have the highest prize money and coverage.

-In flat racing there are three bands, the Classics, class 1 and then classes 2-7.
-Classic grade represents the top class and is generally made up of 3 year old horses, the best of these horses usually go on to be studs for the next generation sometimes fathering 1000's of foals.
+In flat racing there are several bands, the top class, class 1, contains the group races, this includes the Classics, other Group 1 races, group 2, group 3 and listed races.
+Classes 2-7 contain a range of handicap and conditions races.
+Classic and other group one races represents the top class and is generally made up of 3 year old horses, the best of these horses usually go on to be studs for the next generation sometimes fathering thousands of foals.
 The 1000 and 2000 Guineas, Epsom Oaks, Epsom Derby and the St Leger Stakes are examples of top Classics races.
 Class 1 races are sometimes known as conditions races.
 Here the weight of horses in a race is defined by the conditions attached to a certain race, there are several sub classes of class 1 races.
-For classes 2-7 horses are given a specific handicap based on their ability as defined by the British Horseracing Authority (BHA), this determines the weight a horse must carry to balance the field.
+For classes 2-7 the races are either conditions races or horses are given a specific handicap based on their ability as defined by the British Horseracing Authority (BHA), this determines the weight a horse must carry to balance the field.
 This is very complex but effectively the higher the class the better the horses in the race, the higher the stakes and the higher the winnings.
+Click for more about flat racing classes.

 In national hunt racing class 1 is the top notch, horses must have a high enough handicap in order to enter this class.
 Class 1 racing is divided into three grades, 1-3, and another lower category known as listed races.
-Grade 1 races are the best, there are 30 of these in the UK calendar including Cheltenham Gold Cup and the Kings George VI chase on Boxing Day.
+Grade 1 races are the best, there are 30+ of these in the UK calendar including Cheltenham Gold Cup and the Kings George VI chase on Boxing Day.
 Grade 1 races have a handicap based on age and sex only.
 Grades 2 and 3 are unsurprisingly a lower category and here the weight-for-age system is applied (see handicapping).
 The lower the grade the more the handicap system is used.
-Class 2-7 represent further division of horses based on their handicap, the lower the class the lower the prize money on offer for race but in order to enter a higher class a horse must have a certain racing.
+Class 2-7 represent further division of horses based on their handicap, the lower the class the lower the prize money on offer for the race but in order to enter a higher class a horse must have a certain racing.
 Horses need to move up classes to be able to complete with the best.
+Click for more about jump racing classes.

-Unless you are planning on a life of betting on horse races I wouldn't get too caught up on classes and grades.
+Unless you are someone who only really bets on horse racing I wouldn’t get too caught up on classes and grades.
 The main thing is horses are restricted by class and so you know the field is equivalent and every horse in a given race at least has a chance of winning.
 The better the class the better the field and the harder it is for a horse to win.

 “Going” – Ground Conditions